Infrastructure as Code

 az login

 After initialization, you are prepared to use the terraform plan command to generate an execution plan.
-In order to construct the configuration given in your configuration files, it analyses each Terraform configuration file and determines what steps must be taken.
-Prior to making any modifications to actual resources, this pattern enables you to check that the execution plan corresponds to your expectations.
+To construct the configuration given in your configuration files, it analyses each Terraform configuration file and determines what steps must be taken.
+Before making any modifications to actual resources, this pattern enables you to check that the execution plan corresponds to your expectations.

 terraform plan -out vnet.tfplan